James E. Pepper

-The person
+Biography

 James E. Pepper (May 10, 1850 – 1906), Master Distiller and Kentucky Colonel, was a bourbon industrialist and flamboyant promoter of his family brand.
 He was the third generation to produce "Old Pepper" whisky, "The Oldest and Best Brand of Whisky made in Kentucky", founded in 1780 during the American Revolution.
 He claimed that his distillery, the Old Pepper Distillery in Lexington, Kentucky, was the oldest in the United States and the largest in the world, and that it made the best whiskey in the United States.

 An avid and noted horseman, Pepper operated one of the most regarded stables in Kentucky and paid at the time the highest amount ever per acre for a bluegrass horse farm.
 His thoroughbreds competed in the Kentucky Derby and various other races across the United States and throughout Europe.
 He traveled in an ornate private rail car named "The Old Pepper", painted with images of his famed whiskey label, and he spent a considerable amount of time in Manhattan, where he would travel to promote his brand.

-During his visits to New York, often at the Waldorf Astoria Hotel, Pepper frequently socialized with various American captains of industry, including John Jacob Astor, Francis G. du Pont, Thomas Eckert, Pierre Lorillard IV, Levi P. Morton, Fred Pabst, Charles A. Pillsbury, John D. Rockefeller, Theodore Roosevelt, William Steinway, Charles L. Tiffany, and Cornelius Vanderbilt.
+During his visits to New York, often at the Waldorf-Astoria Hotel, Pepper frequently socialized with various American captains of industry, including John Jacob Astor, Francis G. du Pont, Thomas Eckert, Pierre Lorillard IV, Levi P. Morton, Fred Pabst, Charles A. Pillsbury, John D. Rockefeller, Theodore Roosevelt, William Steinway, Charles L. Tiffany, and Cornelius Vanderbilt.
 It was at the Waldorf that Pepper helped to popularize the "Old Fashioned" cocktail, which was said to have been invented by a bartender at the famed Pendennis Club in Louisville.

 Pepper was a staunch advocate for his whiskey business.
 He was a vocal opponent of the infamous "Whisky Trust" of the 1890s.
 In 1890 he got the state of Kentucky to change its laws so that he could bottle his own whisky at his distillery.
 Before the changes in the law, distillers could only sell their whiskey by the barrel, and if their product was bottled it was because whoever purchased the barrel from the distillery did the bottling.
 (The Old Forester brand had earlier introduced the idea of selling a whiskey brand only in bottles, but the Old Forester brand was produced by a "rectifier" rather than a distiller.)
 He introduced the idea of a strip stamp with his signature on it to go across the cork, sealing the bottle.
 He then advertised that if this signature was damaged, the consumer should be wary of purchasing the bottle because someone may have tampered with the whiskey, and it may not contain real Pepper whiskey.
 The strip stamp became popular and the government used the idea when they passed the Bottled-in-Bond Act of 1897.

 Pepper proudly proclaimed his continued use of his grandfather's original Revolutionary‐era recipes, and as such nicknamed his whisky "Old 1776".